chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/1-prerequisites.md

 1. **Visibility**: Choose a location with the most unobstructed line of sight to the surrounding area.
 This will ensure the best possible coverage for your LoRaWAN network.

-2. **Height**: Mount the device as high as possible, ideally on a rooftop or a tall pole, to maximize its coverage range.
+2. **Height**: Mount the device as high as possible, ideally on a rooftop (single family homes - only roof top or higher location on the property), tall pole, to maximize its coverage range.

 3. **Accessibility**: Ensure that the installation site is easily accessible for maintenance and troubleshooting purposes.